triplecanopy/b-ber/packages/b-ber-create/src/bber-output/README.md

 ## Design

-`b-ber` commands always return a `Promise`, and handle their own errors.
-Commands are chained together with a `Promise` factory at runtime, which outputs any errors encountered, and invokes the next command (if any).
+`b-ber` commands always return a `Promise`.
+Commands are chained together with a `Promise` reducer at runtime, which outputs any errors encountered, and invokes the next command (if any).

-The following is a minimal example of a function that reads from a Markdown file, and, uselessly, writes the data directly to an XHTML file.
+The following is a minimal example of a function that reads from a Markdown file and then writes the data directly to an HTML file.

 ```js
 import fs from 'fs'